K-arch27/pinebtrfs/README.md

 ### --- Step 3 ---

-Unmount it and run fdisk or another partitionning tools to make new partition We need 1 partition of atleast 320MB for the boot and another one with the space left for the Root
+Unmount it and run fdisk or another partitionning tools to make new partition We need 1 partition of atleast 320MB for the boot and another one with the space left for the Root or separate it with a home partition as you wish

-(guide will be updated later on for separate Home partition)

 ### --- Step 4 ---